-In our Blue Cash Preferred review, we see whether you can really earn up to 6% cash back.
-We also look at the $200 cash bonus for new card members.
+In our Blue Cash Preferred® Card from American Express review, we see whether you can really earn up to 6% cash back.
+We also look at the $250 cash bonus for new card members.

 Having written about credit cards for a long time, it’s become easy to recognize the good cards from the bad.
 A good credit card will deliver in a variety of ways.
 Big perks, big bonuses, good rewards program etc. A bad credit card wows you with one single feature, then takes advantage of you in every other way.